 The school strongly recommends that if your son or daughter is going to have a party, you give consideration to the feelings of all the children in the class.
-If your child cannot invite all the students in the class, the invitations must be mailed rather than distributed at school.
+If your child cannot invite all the students in the class, the invitations may not be distributed at school.